The Top 19 Things to Do in Brussels: A Surprisingly Fun City

 There you have it, one of the treasures of Brussels… a tiny boy peeing

-Ok so the first thing on this list of the best things to do in Brussels isn’t actually a museum, but you can still skip it.
+Finally, one of the most famous things to do in Brussels that always has a crowd around it, and I say you can skip it.
 I know you won’t, but you could if you wanted to.

 The Manneken Pis is a famous statue, one of the landmarks of Brussels.
 A statue of a kid urinating into a fountain.
 Was I impressed?
 No.